choweth/choweth/README.md

 -->

 # Hello!
 My Name is Clayton Howeth
-I've been working as a Sr. QA Automation Engineer at Vestwell for 2.5 years.
+I've been working at Vestwell for 3.5 years with my current title being Manager, SDET/QA Automation.
 Currently living in NYC.
 Graduated with a B.S. in Computer Science, and a specialty in Computer Engineering, from Colorado School of Mines in 2018.

 ## Skills:
 * Automated Testing